Tallwave/guidelines/docs/Platforms.md

  * npm
  * Bower
  * Jekyll (Generates plain HTML and CSS and is useful if no database is required; also used to quickly prototype in conjunction with Bootstrap or Foundation.)
+ * GitHub used for source control (you choose CLI or your favorite Git client).

 ## Mobile